 Most items belonging to the Goodson Law Library may be checked out and stored in a journal office or the shelf outside the level one journal offices for one academic semester, with the option to renew for one additional academic semester (but not over the summer).
 Members of a law journal staff may check out Law Library circulating items to the journal alcove/office.
 Items may be subject to recall after two weeks.

 To check out Law Library items to a journal alcove/office, mention the journal name to the library staff member at the time of borrowing.
 A green carrel slip should be filled out and placed in each item borrowed.
-Items checked out to the journal account are subject to recall by other library users and may be removed from the journal alcove or office by library staff if needed.
+Items checked out to the journal space are subject to recall by other library users and may be removed from the journal alcove or office by library staff if needed.

 The Collection Services Department can provide a book cart for your use if a large number of items are being checked out at one time.
 Carts should be returned to Collection Services as soon as transport of the items is completed.